deanstein/CinderellaCityProject/README.md

 					- Responsible for keeping track of the current FPSController
 		- **UILauncher** (GameObject)
 			- Holds scripts for generating UI (as children of the launcher), and for toggling between scenes
 				- Requires Scripts:
-			- [not used yet] **CreateScreenSpaceUILayoutByName** (Script Component)
-				- Responsible for identifying which UI components to build based on the Scene name
 				- **ToggleVisibilityByShortcut** (Script Component)
 					- Responsible for watching for keyboard events and toggling between Scenes
+		- **CubeMapRenderPosition** (GameObject)
+			- Represents a position in space from which to execute CubeMap updates, for use in glassy reflections